-It sounds intimidating, but you can keep your business going strong all year by showing great imagery, promising realistic results, and making the idea of fitness comfortable, inclusive, and accessible.
+You can keep your fitness business going strong all year by showing great imagery, promising realistic results, and making the idea of fitness comfortable, inclusive, and accessible.

 Even though there’s no right way to get sweaty this year, there are right ways to show the results of serious hard work.
 93% of human communication is visual, and that means the imagery you use this year can make or break your marketing goals.